-3.5.
-Data collection procedure
+3.4 Data collection procedure

-A letter of introduction from the institute of continuing education was to facilitate in the data collection exercise.
+A letter of introduction from the institute of Open and Distance Learning was to facilitate in the data collection exercise.
 The letter was handed to the head teacher before Questionnaires were distributed to teachers and focus group discussions carried on with pupils.
 The parents were interviewed from their homes and the data collected were sorted and categorized after which it was analyzed.
 The conclusions and recommendations were made.

-3.6.
-Statistical treatment of data
+3.5 Statistical treatment of data